 Galaxy S8 – March 2017

 Samsung Galaxy S8 Price

 The price of the Samsung Galaxy S8 smartphone is likely to be a little more than that of S7, but fans will be happy to know that the increase won’t be anything too significant.
 Speculations are that an increase in price will be a great disappointment for Samsung enthusiasts, therefore, the company has intended to keep the price almost same just like they’ve kept the launch date around the same time as the last release.

 The Samsung Galaxy S7 was priced around $750 and $800, so we think is the Samsung Galaxy S8 price is going to be something under $1000.
 Another reason for not increasing the price of Galaxy S8 is that, these days competitors like Xiaomi, Huawei who are making some of the most excellent devices that are not just equipped with great features but are extremely pocket-friendly.
 We’ll update you on the official launch price once the official word is out from the company.

-With the kind of expectations and rumors doing the round, one can tell Samsung’s flagship phone Galaxy S8 is already ranked as one of the top smartphones of the year 2017.
+With the kind of expectations and rumours doing the round, one can tell Samsung’s flagship phone Galaxy S8 is already ranked as one of the top smartphones of the year 2017.
 We are constantly on the lookout for new developments or leaked news on the Galaxy S8, and as we get them, we are going to keep updating this post.
-Stay tuned for more Samsung Galaxy S8 new features, specs, and rumors.
+Stay tuned for more Samsung Galaxy S8 new features, specs, and rumours.